cody1991/TypeScript-Tutorial/docs/7-advanced-types/2-type-guards.md

 function signContract(partner: BusinessPartner): string {
   let message: string;
   if (partner instanceof Customer) {
-    message = partner.isCreditAllowed() ?
-'Sign a new contract with the customer' : 'Credit issue';
+    message = partner.isCreditAllowed()
+      ?
+"Sign a new contract with the customer"
+      : "Credit issue";
   }

   if (partner instanceof Supplier) {
-    message = partner.isInShortList() ?
-'Sign a new contract the supplier' : 'Need to evaluate further';
+    message = partner.isInShortList()
+      ?
+"Sign a new contract the supplier"
+      : "Need to evaluate further";
   }

   return message;